tripledio/tripledio.github.io/_drafts/models.md

 By decoupling the UI from the domain model, the MVC pattern can not access the domain model.
 Because for me the Model in MVC should **NOT** be the domain model.
 While the controllers will indirectly invoke the use cases api from the application, they shouldn't have a direct dependency on the domain model.
 They can and will have their own models to work with and will use the response data structures that the use cases provide them.
 So i share Uncle Bob [^3] view on this.
 It fits perfectly within the hexagonal architecture.
 It is just a clean separation of responsibilities.
 Which is exactly the same thing that MVC tries to achieve.

 Avoid using the domain model for generating your views directly.
-While this is technically possible  (isn't everything?) it often leads to
+While this is technically possible, isn't everything?, it often leads to
 + UI concerns in the domain model
 + one model to rule them all
 + an anemic domain model
 + an entangled, unstructured mess

+So my advice is to keep your domain model separated from any MVC patterns, frameworks you may have.

 # Conclusion